Niels Hoegh Bronnum: Medical training and affiliations

-In October 1912, a conference was held at Swanwick where the work to be carried out by the Danish mission was endorsed as a distinct branch with autonomy on internal affairs with the S.U.M being the designated middle man between the Nigerian authorities and the Danish mission.
+In October 1912, a conference was held at Swanwick where the work to be carried out by the Danish mission was endorsed as a distinct branch with autonomy on internal affairs, with the S.U.M being the designated middleman between the Nigerian authorities and the Danish mission.
 Their entrusted mission field was the Yola Province of North Eastern Nigeria and the mission was named Dansk Forenet Sudan Mission (Sudan United Mission, Danish Branch).
 The mission was rooted in Lutheranism.
-The goal of the Danish Branch would be the evangelization, and in 1913, Brønnum and his wife would be sent out as two of Branch's first missionaries.

 Personal life

 Brønnum met his first wife Margaret when he was in medical school, and she first sailed with him to Nigeria.
 She died after giving birth to their son, Holger Brønnum, whom Niels Brønnum back to Europe so that he could continue his journey.

-During his home leave his first and second term missionary tour, around 1915, Brønnum got engagement to Albertha Tholle, a Christian woman born in Denmark.
-Brønnum's engagement with Tholle stirred a lot of controversies, as he had already acquired an image of a holy person, leading to Tholle receiving several critiques.
-Pastor Pedersen supported Brønnum in the engagement, and the marriage went through.
-Albertha, the new Mrs. Brønnum, gave birth to a son around the time Brønnum decided to leave his second missionary tour.
-They had at least another child afterwards, when Brønnum returned to missionary work.
+During his home leave his first and second term missionary tour, around 1915, Brønnum got engaged to Albertha Tholle, a Christian woman born in Denmark.
+Brønnum's engagement with Tholle stirred a lot of controversies.

 The Sudan United Mission

 Brønnum served as one of the first missionaries of the Danish Branch of the Sudan United Mission (S.U.M).
 The Sudan United Mission was formed in the early 1900s in order to combat the growing influence of Islam in Africa (commonly referred to as the Sudan) at the time.
-The secretary general of S.U.M and its founder, Dr. Karl Kumm, received his doctoral degree in Philosophy from Freiburg University.
+The secretary general of S.U.M and its founder, Dr. Karl Kumm, received his doctoral degree in philosophy from Freiburg University.
 In 1904, he set out for Tripoli to study Hausa, the common language of West Africa.
-He continued his journey to East Africa and South Africa and developed plan to set up Christian missions across the continent.
+He continued his journey to East Africa and South Africa and developed a plan to set up Christian missions across the continent.
 His plans were successful, and the Sudan United Mission eventually spread beyond Africa and into Australia and New Zealand.